valencik/mastersAPSC/documents/thesis/thesis.md

 Table: Different types of NSR entries for author A.J.Sarty. {#tbl:typesAJSarty}

 Preliminary visualizations help in this task.
-A histogram of database entries per year is shown in figure !!!.
+A histogram of database entries per year is shown in figure {@fig:nsrhisto}.
 This quickly demonstrates that the majority of documents in the NSR were published in the last 50 years.

 This property of the dataset has permitted testing data analysis code on years pre 1950, before applying the code to the full dataset.